mkleehammer/surround/README.md

 There are a couple of options for marking the text within the parentheses:

-- `C-. i (` - Pass an opening parenthesis to the 'i' command.
+- `C-. i (` - Pass an opening parenthesis to the `i` command.
 - `C-. (` - Use the opening parenthesis shortcut.

+Both of these will mark within the parentheses, but not the parentheses themselves.

     (Hello)
      -----^

 To mark the parentheses also, there are three options:

-- `C-. i )` - Pass a closing parenthesis to the 'i' command, which is really auto, not inner.
+- `C-. i )` - Pass a closing parenthesis to the `i` command, which is really auto, not inner.
-- `C-. o (` or `C-. o )` - Use the 'o' command which is always outer, so you can pass either open or close.
+- `C-. o (` or `C-. o )` - Use the `o` command which is always outer, so you can pass either open or close.
 - `C-. )` - Use the closing parenthesis shortcut.